danmindru/angular-boilerplate-study/README.md

 ####Build
 --------------------------
-The build task will do all the work for development -> ./build
+The build task will do all the work for development and create files in -> ./build

 ```
 $ grunt build